 Although it’s remote, getting to Tiree is not as hard as you might think and the journey in itself offers the most spectacular views.

-There are daily ferries during the summer months, operated by Calmac, & the journey takes around four hours from Oban.
+There are daily ferries during the summer months, operated by Calmac, and the journey takes around four hours from Oban.
 With opportunities to spot wildlife and take in the spectacular scenery it makes a great way to start your island adventure.
 Calmac have recently updated their website and have some excellent advice on travelling to Tiree via Oban.

 During the winter timetable the ferry serves Tiree 5 days a week allowing the perfect opportunity for visitors to take advantage of Tiree’s milder climate.
 A short break or long weekend on the beach…